adrie1999/mcp_stocks/README.md

 ## Usage with VS Code and Claude Desktop

-This MCP server is designed to work seamlessly with VS Code (via GitHub Copilot) and Claude Desktop.
+This MCP server is designed to work seamlessly with VS Code (via GitHub Copilot).
 Here's how to set it up:

 ### VS Code Setup